fanchlegal/framepy/docs/source/admin.rst

 Available Commands
 ------------------

-.. describe:: admin.py startpackage <name>
+.. describe:: admin.py package <name>

-The ``startpackage`` command can be used to create new package skeleton.
+The ``package`` command can be used to create new package skeleton.

 .. describe:: admin.py database <action> [options]